strandjs/SOC_Analyst_Labs/courseFiles/Lab_01-logAnalysis_Basics/logAnalysisBasics_Lab.md

 Let's also get the logs that we will be working with and rename them

-$ `curl -L -o sysmon.evtx https://raw.githubusercontent.com/sbousseaden/EVTX-ATTACK-SAMPLES/master/AutomatedTestingTools/PanacheSysmon_vs_AtomicRedTeam01.evtx`
+$ `curl -L -o sysmon.evtx https://raw.githubusercontent.com/sbousseaden/EVTX-ATTACK-SAMPLES/master/AutomatedTestingTools/PanacheSysmon_vs_AtomicRedTeam01.evtx` - if you don't have it

 $ `mv PanacheSysmon_vs_AtomicRedTeam01.evtx sysmon.evtx`